IP-CAM/Breadcrumbs-plus-OcMod-Opencart-v.3.x/README.md

 # Breadcrumbs+

 ## Description
 The Breadcrumbs+ extension is for CMS Opencart 3.x.
-It displays the full categories path in breadcrumb trails for products opened from modules like Featured, Latest, Bestseller etc. Also allows to use product links with the full path in search and compare pages.
+It allows to display the full categories path for product breadcrumb trails.
+Also, the extension allows to add JSON-LD structured data markup for product breadcrumb trails to categorize the information from the page in search results, allows to remove links from the last breadcrumb items and set bold font for them.

 Please feel free to contact me through the <a href="https://www.opencart.com/index.php?route=support/seller&amp;35022" target="_blank">Get Support</a> form or comments on Opencart Marketplace and Homepage (see links below).

 ## Features
-* Allows to display the full product navigation path with its parent categories.
-Applies for the next pages and modules:
+* Allows to display the full categories path for product breadcrumb trails.
+Applies for the following pages and modules:
   * Bestsellers
   * Compare
   * Featured